JiajunGao88/EternLink/workers/README.md

 # EternLink Cloudflare Workers API

-This is the backend API service for EternLink, deployed on Cloudflare Workers
+This is the backend API service for EternLink, deployed on Cloudflare Workers.

 ## Setup